-First there was the shocking terrorist attack on the Bardo museum, which left 21 tourists and a Tunisian dead.
+First, there was the shocking terrorist attack on the Bardo museum, which left 21 tourists and a Tunisian dead.
 The anti-terrorism march since has demonstrated some much needed solidarity.

-Later there was the CNN report which stated that Tataouine, once the set of Star Wars, was a “way-station” for ISIS fighters.
-Although it turned out that there was a geographical mistake in that report and the Star Wars set is actually quite safe.
+Later, there was the CNN report, which stated that Tataouine, once the set of Star Wars, was a “way-station” for ISIS fighters.
+Although it turned out that there was a geographical mistake in that report, and the Star Wars set is actually quite safe.

-Although not entirely positive or affirming for would-be tourists, both of these stories got me thinking about tourism in Tunisia, albeit in a more upbeat light.
+While not entirely positive or affirming for would-be tourists, both of these stories got me thinking about tourism in Tunisia, albeit in a more upbeat light.

 Tunisia for tourists